-In this book we'll explore the functional style of programming using direct examples of everyday tasks we do as programmers.
-Before we take the leap to this elegant style, and this new way to design and program, let's discuss why it's better.
+In this book, we'll explore the functional style of programming using direct examples of everyday tasks we do as programmers.
+Before we take the leap to this elegant style, which is a better way to design and program, let's discuss the reasons to change from the familiar imperative style.